vjayne93/project-3-blue-team/README.md

 ## Code References
 We received guidance from the [mybinder.org-user-guide repository.](https://github.com/jupyterhub/mybinder.org-user-guide) We used guidance from the EdX XPert Learning Assistant AI in the development of our code.

+## Contributions:

+Fara Naghavi:
+Question(s): Which community fridge location received the most donations?
+Did this change based on the time of year?
+Graph(s): Choropleth map (South Philadelphia Community Fridge)
+          Donations Received per Month in 2023

+Jessica Chellappa:
+Question(s): In what month were there the most food donations?
+In what month were there the least food donations?
+Graph(s): Donations by Dropoff Location

+Victoria Martin-Nelson:
+Question(s): Which type of fill is most prevalent?
+Does this change month by month?
+Graph(s): Total Days in Operation
+          Total Number of Dropoffs
+          Average Donations all Days in Operation
+          Average Donations per Day for Each Location Total Fills per Month for Each Fill Type in 2023

+Mia Hursh:
+Question(s): Which time of day are there the most food donations?
+Does this vary by month?
+Graph(s): Donations by Time of Day across Months in 2023
+          Donations by month